Skip to main content

 MCU Connection Guide

-This guide is used to troubleshoot and resolve issues where an MCU cannot connect properly to Klipper.
+This guide is used to troubleshoot and resolve issues where the MCU cannot connect properly to Klipper.

-• Not Recommended Host Devices: Avoid using devices like Redmi phones, WiFi dongles, set-top boxes, etc. They often use customized or modified systems, which may prevent proper MCU recognition.
+• Non-recommended host devices: Avoid using devices such as Redmi phones, WiFi dongles, or TV boxes.
+These devices often use customized or modified systems, which may prevent proper MCU identification.

-• Confirm Number of MCUs: Please confirm in advance the number of MCUs (e.g., toolboards) you are using, as multiple MCUs may affect the connection.
+• Confirm the number of secondary MCUs: Confirm in advance the number of secondary MCUs (e.g., toolhead boards) you are using; multiple secondary MCUs may affect the connection.

-• Recommended Interface: It is recommended to use the Fluidd interface, as it can display MCU connection status more intuitively.
+• Recommended interface: It is recommended to use the Fluidd interface, as it displays MCU connection status more intuitively.

 Step 1: Backup and Reset Configuration